Electricity sector in Egypt

 The electricity sector in Egypt has evolved from full state control to a diversified energy mix that integrates natural gas, renewables, and nuclear power, with growing regional interconnection and private sector involvement shaping its future.

 The country's electricity generation remains predominantly dependent on fossil fuels, which accounted for 88% of the country's electricity mix in 2023.
 Despite this reliance, Egypt's per capita carbon emissions remain below the global average.

-The primary source of clean electricity in Egypt is hydropower, contributing 7% to the total generation.
-Wind and solar energy have been expanding, reaching 5% of Egypt's electricity generation in 2023, a significant increase from 1% in 2015.
-However, this remains below the global average of 13% and the African regional average of 6%.
+Wind and solar energy have been expanding, reaching 7% of Egypt's electricity generation in 2025, a significant increase from 1% in 2015.
+However, this remains below the global average of 13%.
+The secondary source of clean electricity in Egypt is hydropower, contributing 6% to the total generation.

 Egypt is the largest producer of fossil gas-generated electricity in Africa, accounting for 45% of the continent’s gas-fired electricity in 2022.
 Over the past two decades, Egypt’s electricity demand has more than doubled, leading to a parallel increase in emissions.
 The rising demand has been primarily met by natural gas, which comprised 84% of Egypt’s electricity mix in 2023.

 As part of its long-term energy strategy, Egypt aims to generate 42% of its electricity from renewable sources by 2030.
 However, the International Energy Agency's (IEA) Net Zero Emissions scenario suggests a global target of 60% renewable electricity by the same year.

 As of 2016, 100% of the Egyptian population have access to electricity.